derekbeaton/Marvel-Cinematic-Universe_Network/MCU_Network__Short_Desc.md

 # A network visualization and analysis of the actors in the Marvel Cinematic Universe (movies only).

-This is just a very truncated version of a comprehensive set of network analyses of the actors in the Marvel Cinematic Universe (MCU) movies.
-I hope to have a far more detailed write up soon which will include more information on how I gathered the data, created the networks, the statistical analyses I performed, and finally a bunch of conjectures about the future of MCU.
+This is just a very truncated—and very, very boring—version of a comprehensive set of network analyses of the actors in the Marvel Cinematic Universe (MCU) movies.
+I hope to have a far more detailed—and less boring—write up soon which will include more information on how I gathered the data, created the networks, the statistical analyses I performed, and finally a bunch of conjectures about the future of MCU.

+A fair warning: If you haven't seen some of the MCU movies yet (especially Spider-man: Homecoming) then don't click the links as there could be spoilers.

 ## Background